Carl Strehlow: Anthropology

 Strehlow's book challenged some of the findings of Walter Baldwin Spencer and Francis James Gillen in their highly acclaimed work The Native Tribes of Central Australia, at that time accepted as the last word on the Aranda.
 This led to a major controversy in London anthropological circles involving Andrew Lang, Sir James Frazer, Robert Ranulph Marett, A.C.
 Haddon, Spencer and later Bronisław Malinowski.
 Central to the debate was the question of whether Aboriginal people were primitive people on a lower level to Europeans (Frazer and Spencer's view) or a decadent people who had previously been on a higher level of culture (Strehlow's view, based on his knowledge of the language).
 Strehlow's researches were taken up by Andrew Lang and N.W.
 Thomas in England, by Émile Durkheim, Marcel Mauss and Arnold van Gennep in France, by Fritz Graebner in Germany and Pater W. Schmidt in Austria, and were a major source for Bronislaw Malinowski's The Family among Australian Aborigines.
-A translation of Die Aranda- und Loritja-Stämme into English was completed in 1992 by Rev. Hans Oberscheid and is still awaiting publication.
+A translation of Die Aranda- und Loritja-Stämme into English was completed in 1991 by Rev. Hans D. Oberscheidt and is still awaiting publication.

 Strehlow wrote an account of the 1875 "massacre of Running Waters", in which 80 to 100 Arrernte men, women and children of the Southern Aranda language group were killed by a raiding party of 50 to 60 Matuntara warriors at Irbmangkara, a permanent water stretch of the Finke River.

 Natural history collections

-Strehlow sent a considerable number of specimens of both fauna and flora to Leonhardi, who lodged it in the Frankfurt's Naturmuseum Senckenberg, with some material also going to Berlin, and the botanical gardens in Darmstadt.
-Although most was already classified, some was not, and included reptiles such as Gehyra moritzi and Ctenotus leonhardii.
-Once World War One had begun, sending material to Germany was no longer possible, so material was sent to Edgar Waite, director of the South Australian Museum including rare species such as Ramphotyphlos endoterus.
+Strehlow sent a considerable number of specimens of both fauna and flora to Leonhardi, who lodged it in Frankfurt's Naturmuseum Senckenberg, with some material also going to Berlin, and the botanical gardens in Darmstadt.
+Although most were already classified, some were not, and included reptiles such as Gehyra moritzi and Ctenotus leonhardii.
+Once World War One had begun, sending material to Germany was no longer possible, so material was sent to Edgar Waite, director of the South Australian Museum, including rare species such as Ramphotyphlos endoterus.
 Other material from Strehlow was obtained via Frederick Scarfe of the Adelaide firm Harris, Scarfe & Co.